-On our BA (Hons) International Tourism with Air Travel you will get to explore the key issues facing the travel and aviation sectors and gain the skills employers are looking for.
+On this course, you will get to explore the key issues facing the travel and aviation sectors and gain the skills employers are looking for.

-We'll give you the opportunity to undertake seasonal work experience which will provide you with further insight into the international travel and tourism sector.
+We'll give you the opportunity to undertake seasonal work experience, as well as a studying a semester abroad which will provide you with further insight into the international travel and tourism sector.
 During this time, you'll be able to fine-tune the skills learned in the classroom in a practical, real-time setting.

-By the time you finish this degree you will have specific knowledge of the day-to-day operation and management of the various tourism sectors.
-You will have studied key modules in tourism, airline, airport and business management and have examined globalisation and collaboration within the tourism and air transport industry.
+By the time you finish this degree, you will have specific knowledge of the day-to-day operation and management of the various tourism sectors.

 How will I be taught and assessed?